-Standard 5: Community of Care & Support for Students Effective educational leaders cultivate an inclusive, caring, and supportive school community that promotes the academic success and well-being of each student.
+Standard 5: Community of Care & Support for Students

+Effective educational leaders cultivate an inclusive, caring, and supportive school community that promotes the academic success and well-being of each student.

-ell-being of each student.
-Unsatisfactory Basic Proficient Distinguished The school and individual Although the administration School and individual stu- School and individual stustudent schedules demon- understands the social, dent schedules are created dent schedules are develstrate little or no under- emotional, and academic with student needs at the oped to be student-centered standing of the social, emo- needs of students, many center of the decision.
-A and maximize instructional tional, and academic needs students are not receiving wide variety of extracurricu- time and staff collaboration. of the students.
-Few or no the academic support they lar and educational activities Extracurricular activities and extracurricular activities are need to be successful.
-Ex- are offered to students academic choice are a part offered for students, or tracurricular activities are through sports, clubs, and of the school day and prothere is low participation in available to students, but organizations.
-Academic, mote emotional, social, and most extracurricular activi- not all student subgroups social, and emotional sup- instructional support tailored ties.
-The majority of class- and populations are repre- ports are in place for all stu- to the individual needs of rooms still have teachers sented in participation.
-A dents and create a culture the students within the lecturing the majority of the plan is in place to increase where students feel safe. school.
-These embedded time and student engage- student engagement that Student engagement is a activities promote adult-stument is lacking.
-Students lessens the amount of time priority in the school be- dent, student-peer, and do not take academic risks, teachers lecture.
-There are cause teachers recognize community-peer relationand there is a "fixed" mind- some teachers that have the importance of creating ships.
-Teachers encourage set among the staff in rela- embraced changing how in- an environment where all students to take risks in tion to student achievement. struction is delivered, but students can learn.
-More their learning, ensuring a the majority of teachers still teachers continue to create mistake is a "stepping continue to lecture during activities that engage stu- stone" and promoting a the time they spend with dents, but not all teachers in growth mindset.
-Student students. the school have mastered engagement is evident in al- the process. most all classrooms and is used to deliver instruction to meet the needs of diverse learners.
+Unsatisfactory Basic Proficient Distinguished The school and individual Although the administration School and individual School and individual student student schedules understands the social, student schedules are schedules are developed to demonstrate little or no emotional, and academic created with student needs be student-centered and understanding of the social, needs of students, many at the center of the decision. maximize instructional time emotional, and academic students are not receiving A wide variety of and staff collaboration. needs of the students.
+Few the academic support they extracurricular and Extracurricular activities and or no extracurricular need to be successful. educational activities are academic choice are a part of activities are offered for Extracurricular activities are offered to students through the school day and promote students, or there is low available to students, but sports, clubs, and emotional, social, and participation in most not all student subgroups organizations.
+Academic, instructional support tailored extracurricular activities. and populations are social, and emotional to the individual needs of the The majority of classrooms represented in participation. supports are in place for all students within the school. still have teachers lecturing A plan is in place to students and create a These embedded activities the majority of the time and increase student culture where students feel promote adult-student, student engagement is engagement that lessens safe.
+Student engagement student-peer, and communitylacking.
+Students do not the amount of time teachers is a priority in the school peer relationships.
+Teachers take academic risks, and lecture.
+There are some because teachers recognize encourage students to take there is a "fixed" mindset teachers that have the importance of creating risks in their learning, among the staff in relation embraced changing how an environment where all ensuring a mistake is a to student achievement. instruction is delivered, but students can learn.
+More "stepping stone" and the majority of teachers still teachers continue to create promoting a growth mindset. continue to lecture during activities that engage Student engagement is the time they spend with students, but not all evident in almost all students. teachers in the school have classrooms and is used to mastered the process. deliver instruction to meet the needs of diverse learners.